flashrom/flashrom/doc/dev_guide/development_guide.rst

 * Tables are the only exception to the hard limit and may be as long as needed for practical purposes.

+Other guidelines:

-We try to **reuse as much code as possible** and create new files only if absolutely needed, so if you find a function somewhere in the tree which already does what you want, please use it.
+* We try to **reuse as much code as possible** and create new files only if absolutely needed, so if you find a function somewhere in the tree which already does what you want, please use it.

+* Order of includes:

+   1. If applicable, header file with the same name as the current source, in double quotes
+   2. Other flashrom headers in double quotes
+   3. Third-party headers in angle brackets
+   4. Standard C and system headers in angle brackets

 Testing a patch
 ---------------